moritzpschwarz/R-templates/README.md

 ## Detailed Explanation

+### Citations and Bibliography

+The template is currently set-up to work perfectly with the [`rbbt` package](https://github.com/paleolimbot/rbbt), which connects Zotero and RStudio.
+The `.yaml` line  `bibliography: "`r rbbt::bbt_write_bib('biblio.bib', overwrite = TRUE)`"`  checks the document for any included references (using the `@identifier` logic that is standard across RMarkdown) and then creates a `.bib` file in the same folder as the Rmd file.
+This is a perfect set-up (for me) because I can use the `rbbt` add-in to RStudio to search my Zotero database and quickly add authors without ever having to export the library in Zotero.
+Note: I would always use a `.bib` file extension and not a `.json` extension because if your document does not contain any references, the `.bib` file does not crash - the `.json` file crahses, because it requires a certain format (i.e. it would at least require two square brackets `[]` in the file.

+If you intend to use a different Reference Management system, please just replace the bibliography with the path to your bibliography file, i.e. `bibliography: bibliography.bib`.

 ### footer

 If we want to use a `footer.hmtl`, we need to use the option `self_contained: FALSE` in the `html_document` specification